 The options exercisable into new ordinary shares of the Company at an exercise of £0.40 per share were granted on 13 February 2014 and have all now vested.

-The options exercisable into new ordinary shares of the Company at an exercise of £0.30 per share were granted on 6 February 2015, two thirds of which have vested with a further third of each holder’s options vesting on the granting of a new mining licence over Zone II at the Caijiaying Mine.
+The options exercisable into new ordinary shares of the Company at an exercise of £0.30 per share were granted on 6 February 2015, all of which have vested following the granting of a new mining licence over Zone II at the Caijiaying Mine in December 2020.

-The table below sets out the total remuneration payable to the Directors in 2018:
+The table below sets out the total remuneration payable to the Directors:

-*Keynes Capital, the registered business name of Keynes Investments Pty Ltd as trustee for the Keynes Trust, received fees under a consultancy agreement of $2,137,000 (2017: $2,235,000) for the provision of advisory and support services to Griffin and its subsidiaries during the year.
+*Keynes Capital, the registered business name of Keynes Investments Pty Ltd as trustee for the Keynes Trust, received fees under a consultancy agreement of $2,801,000 (2019: $2,298,000) for the provision of advisory and support services to Griffin Mining Limited and its subsidiaries during the year.
 Mladen Ninkov is a director and employee of Keynes Investments Pty Ltd.

 No share options were granted to the directors in 2020 or 2019.
 No options were exercised by the directors in 2020 or 2019.